rewanthtammana/Hack-Kit/README.md

 ### Future Perspectives
 * More versions of this tool will be released seasonally depending on the improvements in plugins made by firefox.
 * Interative mode will be released soon.
-* After releasing the interactive mode version, a version for Windows will be released.
+* After releasing the interactive mode version, a version for Windows will also be released.